Introduction-to-Computer-Engineering/assignment-9-workshop-in-applied-ethics-MustafaAzam/README.md

    - Mustafa A
    - Logan P
    - Jackie W

    2. Pick a president and write their name below.
    - Logan P

    3. Describe your technical innovation below.
-   - Fully immersed Virtual Realit.
+   - Fully immersed Virtual Reality.
 Shuts down bodily function and creates a virtual world inside your mind to make the feeling of virtual reality feel more realistic.

 2. Describe the ways your innovation, if realized, would affect society.
    1. Below, list at least 3 adverse effects (including but not limited to _misuse_) of the innovation and anticipatory actions and mechanisms you can embed that